-We want to be an employer of choice, create a strong organisational culture, a safe working environment, a diverse and inclusive workforce, and we want this to be done in a safe and secure way.
+We aim to be an employer of choice, creating a strong organisational culture, a safe working environment, and a diverse and inclusive workforce.

-With respect to governance matters, we want to be an ethical business, one that is secure and protective of data, compliant, risk aware, and engaged with our stakeholders.
+With respect to governance matters, we commit to being an ethical business, one that is secure and protective of data, compliant, risk aware, and engaged with our stakeholders.

-We already have the foundations in all of these areas, however, we believe in constantly challenging ourselves on ways to create the most meaningful economic, social and environmental impact in the areas that mean the most to our employees, communities and customers.
+We already have strong foundations in all of these areas, however, we believe in constantly challenging ourselves on ways to create the most meaningful economic, social and environmental impact in the areas that mean the most to our employees, communities and customers.

 Our sustainability targets help us to remain motivated and focused in achieving our goals and to strive to be better.
-The targets are included in our Key Performance Indicators (KPIs), remuneration structures and Board reporting.
+The targets are considered in business decision making and included in our Key Performance Indicators (KPIs), remuneration structures and Board reporting.

-Our key targets are reflected below.
+Our key targets are reflected opposite.